dibyendumajumdar/programming/pureandimpure.md

 # Purity versus Pragmatism
-Over the years I have often come across Solution Architects and Systems Analysts who want every design to be pure, based on whatever principles they adhere to.
-Often you find that such purists have never actually written a program or built software by their own hands.
-They tend to have a theoretical view of how software should be developed and rely on nice design diagrams.
+Over the years I have often come across organizations that want every design to be pure, based on whatever principles they adhere to.

 There are many pitfalls in persuing a very purist approach.